 Modern biology has found out that this is due to the fact that different areas of DNA are active in different parts of the body.
 That’s why DNA in blood cells produces what is required for the blood and DNA in muscle cells build proteins that are needed by muscles.

-DNA stands for the progression and advancement in modern day biotechnology.
-Nowadays biotechnology industry has become a lucrative business.
+DNA stands for the progression and advancement in modern-day biotechnology.
+Nowadays the biotechnology industry has become a lucrative business.
 There are many firms studying and synthesizing DNA all around the world from Washington D.C. to Tehran and Hong Kong for example.

 Developments in biology and especially genetic studies have pretty much answered the question of “What does DNA stand for?”.
 Thanks to James Watson and Francis Crick, it’s already more than 50 years that the structure of DNA was explained in precise detail.